Ifyex/Ifyex/README.md

 - 👋 Hi, I’m @Ifyex
 - 👀 I’m interested in coding, designing and learning new tools.
-- 🌱 I’m currently learning C programming language.
+- 🌱 I’m currently learning go programming language.

 <!---
 Ifyex/Ifyex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.